slyrus/soiree/blog/cl-vcard-overview.md

     (stp:serialize *baba* (cxml-rng:make-validator *vcard-rng-schema*))

 Once we've got that the document in place we can validate it against the Relax NG schema.
-The VCARD -> xCard may not be complete (which it isn't yet), but at least we know that the (so far tested) output is valid XML, that complies with the Relax NG schema.
+The VCARD -> xCard transformation may not be complete (which it isn't yet), but at least we know that the (so far tested) output is valid XML, that complies with the Relax NG schema.